In this article

 What is a corporate credit card policy?

-A corporate card policy is a set of guidelines established by a company to govern the use of employee corporate cards.
-It aims to control spending by defining what is and isn't an authorized expense.
+A corporate card policy is a set of guidelines that governs employee use of company-issued credit cards.
+It aims to control employee spending by defining what is and isn't an authorized expense.

-A good corporate credit card policy is easy for employees to understand, simple to enforce, compliant with the accounting department, and flexible enough to meet your needs as your business grows.
-Employees should sign off on your corporate card program's policy before they start using their card to make sure they understand the parameters.
+A good corporate credit card policy is easy for employees to understand, simple to enforce, compliant with internal and external regulations, and flexible enough to meet your needs as your business grows.
+Employees should sign off on your corporate card program's policy before they start using their cards so you can be sure they understand the rules.

 A corporate card policy should include the following components:

-These are the rules tied to the corporate credit card account, including whether employees can use personal cards for business expenses (they shouldn’t), who employees should contact if they have questions about spending, and employee corporate card eligibility criteria.
-It should also contain guidance on documentation requirements and the process to follow when mistakes happen.
+These are the rules tied to the corporate credit card account, including who employees should contact if they have questions about spending, guidance on documentation requirements, and a contingency plan in case of mistakes.

 This section covers which expenses the company will cover and up to what amount.
 This typically varies based on the card user.
-A salesperson, for example, might have the authorization to use their card for client entertainment, while an office manager might be authorized to purchase business supplies.
+A salesperson, for example, might be authorized to use their card for client entertainment, while an office manager might be authorized only to purchase business supplies.
 This breakdown should also define the processes associated with prohibited credit card purchases.

 Even the most comprehensive policy can’t cover everything.
-This section of your corporate credit card policy will instruct employees and managers on how to resolve issues that arise from unusual spending or unique situations not explicitly discussed in the policy.
+This section of your corporate credit card policy will instruct employees and managers on how to resolve issues that arise from unusual spending or unique situations that aren’t explicitly covered in the policy.

 Discover Ramp's corporate card for modern finance